 Why Would an Insurance Company Make a Low Offer?

-Insurance companies are businesses trying to make money, and paying more claims mean they make less money.
+Insurance companies are businesses trying to make money, and paying more claims means they make less money.
 Their own adjusters are often under pressure to settle claims as cheaply as possible.

 Even when your insurance company is trying to be fair, they may make mistakes.
 A busy adjuster after a major disaster may miss something, or the adjust may not have enough information to support your claim.